-The Many Different Types of Braces
+Different Types of Braces

-Deciding Between the Different Types of Braces
+Deciding Between the Types of Braces

-Each of these different types of braces provide patients with solutions to their dental problems.
-Deciding which style is right for you will be a personal choice.
-As one of the leading Orthodontists from Elmhurst to Westmont and throughout the Chicago area, we’ve seen incredible results from all of the different types of braces.
+Each type of braces provides a unique solution to common dental problems.
+Deciding which style is right for you will be a personal choice based on your unique circumstances.
+As the leading orthodontics specialists in Elmhurst, Westmont, and the Chicagoland area, we’ve seen incredible results from all of these types of braces.